 For a tiny town with only 13,000 inhabitants, at the jumping off point of the Swedish Archipelago, Nynäshamn is known throughout the country as a food-lovers paradise.
 It’s a sweet village with an amazing view of the sea.
 Some of the best culinary delights produced in Sweden come out of this little seaside port.
 One shop with a restaurant attached was worth the trip alone!

 Boats stock up on smoked fish, cheese, sausage and beers before heading out to the over 25,000 islands of the archipelago.
 Even marauding masses of Vikings were said to have sampled a few Swedish products here on their way to parts unknown.

-Parched from the long bus journey of an hour, our first stop was the city’s award-winning micro-brewery, Nynäshamns Ångbryggeri.
+Parched from your journey, make your first stop the city’s award-winning micro-brewery, Nynäshamns Ångbryggeri.
 A brewery has been in town since 1912, but after the original’s decline in popularity, Nynäshamns Ångbryggeri took up the reins and literally steamed ahead.
 Bottling over 800,000 a year, it is now the most popular micro-brewery in Sweden.

-One thing I could take home with me was Sorunda Sausage.
+One thing you can take home with you is Sorunda Sausage.
 I used to think that pretty much all sausage tasted the same, well, I was wrong, after sampling the Lindqvist family’s pork merguez, chorizo, garlic and their father’s gold-medal winning secret recipe.
 We were lucky enough to visit the factory to see where it all gets made, but you can buy it packaged in every food store before leaving town.

 What should you do when you retire?
 Open a gårdsmejeriet (dairy)?
 Well, only if you can do it as well as the Sanda family.
 After a lifetime in business, they decided their life’s passion was cheese, lucky for us.
 Their dairy produces over ten types of cheese annually, everything from brie to blue.
 They also sell locally made jams derived from local flowers and sap from the nearby fir trees, all to accompany their cheeses.